K-LITE: Learning Transferable Visual Models with External Knowledge: Introduction

-\item We present the first strong evidence that external knowledge can benefit {\em large-scale task-level transfer} for two core CV problems, image classification (IC) and object detection (OD), by exploring external knowledge sources, including WordNet and Wiktionary.

-\item A simple and effective strategy \shortname{} is proposed: The acquired external knowledge is appended to the original textual concepts as model input in both pre-training and evaluation stages.
-It can be viewed as an automatic knowledge-aware language prompting method, making it easier for the model to access the similar information it has shared in the training and evaluation.
-A modularized modeling approach is also developed to enable efficient adaptation from vanilla visual models to their knowledge-augmented version.

-\item To demonstrate the generality of the proposed \shortname{}, we instantiate it with two recent visual models and develop our knowledge-augmented counterparts: UniCL~\cite{yang2022unicl} for IC and GLIP~\cite{li2021grounded} for OD.
-Extensive experimental results in zero-shot and few-shot learning settings demonstrate that knowledge-augmented models can significantly improve the performance.
-Notably, our model can achieve a similar zero-shot performance to previous methods using only half of pre-training image-text pairs in some scenarios, demonstrating the sample-efficiency of the proposed knowledge-augmented approach.
+\item We present the first strong evidence that external knowledge can benefit {\em large-scale task-level transfer} for two core CV problems, image classification (IC) and object detection (OD), by exploring external knowledge sources, including WordNet and Wiktionary. \item A simple and effective strategy \shortname{} (Knowledge-augmented Language Image Training and Evaluation) is proposed: The acquired knowledge is appended to the original textual concepts as model input during pre-training and evaluation.
+It can be viewed as an automatic knowledge-aware language prompting, which makes it easier for the model to access relevant information shared between the training and evaluation data.
+A modularized approach is also developed to enable efficient adaptation from vanilla visual models to their knowledge-augmented versions. \item To demonstrate the generality of the \shortname{}, we instantiate it with two recent visual models and develop our knowledge-augmented counterparts: UniCL~\cite{yang2022unicl} for IC and GLIP~\cite{li2021grounded} for OD.
+Extensive experiments in zero-shot and few-shot learning settings demonstrate that knowledge-augmented models can significantly improve over prior work.
+Notably, our model can achieve similar zero-shot performance to previous methods using only half of pre-training image-text pairs in some scenarios, demonstrating sample efficiency of the proposed approach.

 \end{itemize}